+Hi!
 My name is Jennifer Teems Seay.
-I’m a Registered Dietitian (RD) and I am the nutrition counselor for Outside In Nutrition.
-I have practiced as a RD for six years, serving a diverse mix of people from those managing complex medical conditions to those who are well and wishing to prevent disease.
+I’m a Registered Dietitian Nutritionist (RDN) and I am the nutrition counselor for Outside In Nutrition.
+I have practiced as a Dietitian Nutritionist since 2008, serving a diverse mix of people from those managing complex medical conditions to those who are well and wishing to prevent disease.
 I hold a Bachelor’s degree in Dietetics and a Master’s degree in Nutrition from the University of Georgia.
 I started out practicing in New York City in the Mount Sinai medical system.
 In more recent years, I have returned to my home state of Georgia and have consulted for both the School Nutrition Program and for patients of Piedmont Atlanta Hospital, where I worked for four years.
-I live just outside of Decatur with my husband John, my daughters Edie and Lane, and Harold the dog.
+I live just outside of Decatur, Georgia with my husband John, my daughters Edie and Lane, and Harold the dog.
 The things I love most in life are my family, my friends, getting outside in any capacity, music, yoga, and cooking healthy foods for my adventurous little ones!

 Though I have experience in many areas of nutrition, I work mostly with adults and adolescents.
-I am most passionate in the areas of digestive health, cardiovascular health, and general health and wellness.
+I am most passionate in the areas of digestive health, cardiovascular health, and in maintaining health and wellness in general.
 There is so much evidence to support nutrition counseling as a key piece to successful treatment with heart and digestive health, and I believe I can have the most impact in my career by focusing my energies and efforts in these very specific arenas rather than being a generalist.

 I hadn’t seen myself focusing on digestive health until many experiences that had big impacts on my life just prior to starting my private practice.
 When I started talking about starting my own business, I started getting many referrals for digestive concerns and even had a few Gastroenterologists reach out to me as a potential referral source.
 I realized there was a serious lack of experts in Atlanta in this area.
 I met the wonderful Kate Scarlata at a conference I attended earlier this year, a fellow dietitian and leading expert on belly disorders and the low FODMAP diet.
 As she reflected on her years of experience and seeing clients lives and abilities change due to normalized digestive function from making dietary changes, I started getting really excited about learning more and more.
 Since then I have been fascinated by what I’ve learned about the physiology of the gut, the gut microbiome (good bacteria in our digestive tract), the impact of GI surgeries on folks’ lives and livelihoods, and the role diet plays in all of this.
 If you think changing your diet may help improve your life and digestive health, I would love to help!